Suzanne’s Career (1963; Eric Rohmer)

-Shot on a shoestring and never released theatrically, the 60-minute featurette Suzanne’s Career is the sort of technically abysmal early effort that most professional filmmakers would look to bury, as Tarantino did with My Best Friend’s Birthday.
-The film was clearly shot without live sound, and the overdubbing is terrible; even worse, the images in several sequences are drastically underexposed, and overall Suzanne’s Career looks more like amateur vacation footage than the young work of a major director.
+Shot on a shoestring and never released theatrically, the 60-minute featurette Suzanne’s Career is a technically abysmal early effort.
+Most professional filmmakers would look to bury it, as Quentin Tarantino did with My Best Friend’s Birthday.
+The film was shot without live sound, and the overdubbing is terrible.
+Even worse, the images in several sequences are drastically underexposed.
+Overall, Suzanne’s Career looks more like amateur vacation footage than the early work of a significant director.

-Of course, only a few films into the festival it has already become evident that Rohmer’s strengths are not visual but rather schematic.
-Like the rest of his “Six Moral Tales,” Suzanne’s Career concerns a shy and repressed man who is tempted by another woman, but Rohmer’s real fascination is with the line between inaction and moral decision.
-The ineffable mystery of Rohmer’s films, the sly twist that is the sum result of all that ponderous and self-indulgent talk-talk-talkiness, springs from the unexpected and often subversive ways in which those moral choices are presented and resolved.
+Of course, it has already become evident that Rohmer’s strengths are not visual but rather schematic.
+Like the rest of his “Six Moral Tales,” Suzanne’s Career concerns a shy and repressed man who gets tempted by another woman.
+However, Rohmer’s real fascination is with the line between inaction and moral decision.
+The ineffable mystery of Rohmer’s films springs from the unexpected and often subversive ways in which those moral choices get presented and resolved.

-Guillaume beds Suzanne (“after bowing to convention, he rushed to her”), who clings to his aloofness, and thus begins a subtle series of shifting affections and emotional retaliations, with Bertrand too inert not to get caught in the middle.
-At the beginning of Suzanne’s Career, Bertrand informs us that he lives at the towering Hotel L’Observatoire, but for all of his quiet watchfulness, he observes nothing until it’s too late.
+Guillaume eventually beds Suzanne (“after bowing to convention, he rushed to her”), who clings to his aloofness.
+Thus begins a subtle series of shifting affections and emotional retaliation, with Bertrand too inert not to get caught in the middle.
+At the beginning of Suzanne’s Career, Bertrand informs us that he lives at the towering Hotel L’Observatoire.
+Unfortunately, for all of his quiet watchfulness, he observes nothing until it’s too late.